 Myth #5.
 The reads are lower quality.

 Perhaps this one stems from the misperception that only radiologists who can’t get hired anywhere else turn to teleradiology.
 This seems to me very antiquated and no longer relevant–especially in the ‘post-COVID’ era.
+With radiologists from all backgrounds and training programs such as Yale, Duke and UCLA, vRad works hard to recruit and retain high caliber radiologists.

 It’s worth mentioning is that vRad has no minimum study requirement per shift, allowing radiologists to work at whatever pace they’re comfortable with to ensure the best quality reads.
 And their business model seems to be working for them, as vRad prides itself on a 99.7% accuracy reading rate they’ve consistently demonstrated for many years.